Vibration Monitoring of Pumps

 Journal bearings use a layer of oil to isolate the shaft from the bearing.
 Therefore, the shaft is actually floating on a cushion of oil and has no contact with any other metal.
 Because of the oil layer, a vibration signal produced by the shaft does not have a path to travel to the machine casing.
 That means that a seismic sensor placed on the case of the pump cannot properly sense what is going on with the shaft.

 This makes it necessary to use proximity sensors to detect shaft faults.
 A proximity probe mounts through the case of the machine and senses the position of the shaft relative to the probe tip.
-The pump casing holds the probe steady so that any movement in the shaft will cause the proximity probe / transmitter to give an indication.
-This type of measurement is termed “relative” because the shaft movement is being measured in relation to the machine casing.
+A 5497PM probe holder is usually used to support the probe through the casing.
+The pump casing holds the probe holder steady so that any movement in the shaft will cause the proximity probe to output the proper measurement.
+The Metrix Digital Proximity System (DPS) can provide either a dynamic signal output to a monitoring system using the MX2033 Driver or to a Programmable Logic Controllers (PLC), Supervisory Control and Data Acquisition (SCADA) System and other control systems using the MX2034 proximity transmitter.
+This type of measurement is termed “relative” because the shaft movement is being measured relative to the machine casing.

 These products can be used in hazardous areas.